AaronHProgramming/SSCInternship.github.io/README.md

   * To install LAMP on Linux Mint, use [this](http://community.linuxmint.com/tutorial/view/486).
   * In case I fall for a Python "gotcha", use [this](http://docs.python-guide.org/en/latest/writing/gotchas/).
   * Need tips on optimization?
 Use [this](https://wiki.python.org/moin/PythonSpeed/PerformanceTips)
+  * Use Gilbert Strang and Khan Academy for linear algebra.
+Strang has a book called Introduction to Linear Algebra.

 This picture from my mapping project show ship points rendered one at a time from a large source.
 (This picture doesn't show all of the source)
 ![pic here](/mapping/mapping_points.png)

-This picture shows a clustered version of the previous mapping project because the rendering of each single image takes too long.
+This picture shows a clustered version of the previous mapping project because the rendering of each single image takes too long to display.
 ![hi scott](/mapping/mapping_cluster.png)